 If you have any concerns about a child or family, please contact one of our safeguarding team:

-Tanya Tooby: Deputy Headteacher and Designated Safeguarding Lead (DSL) - Little Hayes Nursery School
+Tanya Tooby: Deputy Headteacher and Designated Safeguarding Lead - Little Hayes Nursery School

-Liz Allen: Deputy headteacher and Deputy Designated Safeguarding Lead - Speedwell Nursery School
+Liz Allen: Deputy Headteacher and Designated Safeguarding Lead - Speedwell Nursery School

 Maggie Whittle: Safeguarding Governor